parasoft/soatest-cucumber/README.md

 ## Introduction

-This java module enables you to define step definitions within a JSON document.
+This java module enables you to use a JSON document to define step definitions that are linked to previously-defined SOAtest test cases.
+As the Cucumber scenarios are executed, the module will dynamically construct and configure a SOAtest test suite based on steps in the Cucumber feature file, then automatically execute that test suite on a SOAtest server.
-It will dynamically construct and configure a SOAtest test suite based on steps in a Cucumber feature file, then automatically execute that test suite on a SOAtest server.
 This module has no dependencies on JUnit but can be invoked from either Cucumber's [JUnit Runner](https://cucumber.io/docs/reference/jvm#junit-runner) or [CLI Runner](https://cucumber.io/docs/reference/jvm#cli-runner).